 Scoring good marks in the exam is essential for every student.
 To do so, students must have a clear idea about the subject.
 The next step would be to learn the solutions to important questions related to the subject.
 Experts at Vedantu have made Class 7th Science Chapter 1 solutions in a format that’s simple and easy to understand.
 Students can get benefits given below:

-Experts in the subject matter have designed the ch 1 Science Class 7 solutions.
-That is why the NCERT Class 7th Science Chapter 1 solutions can be considered as the most comprehensive, easy-to-understand, and to-the-point study materials for the students.
+Subject matter experts have designed the Ch 1 Science Class 7 Solutions.
+That is why the NCERT Class 7th Science Chapter 1 Solutions can be considered as the most comprehensive, easy-to-understand, and to-the-point study materials for the students.

 Students have the unique facility of asking the experts whenever they face any problem.